 The Best Haircut Trends From New York Fashion Week Street Style

-Nothing quite compares to September in New York.
+There's nothing like September in New York.
 A hint of fall is in the air, Hamptons weekends are in the rearview (for now), and come Fashion Week, droves of stylish individuals flock to lower Manhattan for the spring collections.
-And as much sartorial goodness there is both outside of, and inside the venues, there's ample beauty inspo to appreciate as well — namely, haircuts of every length, color, and texture that have us texting our stylist, "Girl, you free?"
+And as much sartorial goodness there is both outside of, and inside the venues, there's ample beauty inspo to appreciate as well — namely, haircuts of every length, colour, and texture that have us texting our stylist, "Girl, you free?"